-Transfer students not exempt by any of the above exemptions may also be evaluated for college readiness by previous coursework in one, two or all three areas of the Texas Success Initiative.
+Transfer students not exempt by any of the above exemptions may also be evaluated for college readiness by previous coursework in one or both areas of the Texas Success Initiative.
 Students not qualifying as college-ready in all areas will be required to test in those areas prior to enrollment.
 Students must bring transcripts to a counselor for evaluation of this exemption.
 This should be done several weeks prior to registration to prevent delays in enrollment.
-Students who need to test may contact the Counseling Office for information on testing.
+Students who need to test may contact the Testing Center for information on testing.